BashaMohammad/ConvertWizToolkit/replit.md

-# ConvertWiz ⚡ - All-in-One Utility Toolkit
+# ConvertWiz - JPG to PNG Converter

 ## Overview

-ConvertWiz is a client-side web application that provides multiple utility tools for everyday conversions and operations.
-The application serves as an all-in-one converter toolkit offering image format conversion (JPG to PNG), currency conversion, land unit conversion, and Instagram profile picture resizing capabilities.
+ConvertWiz is a focused, client-side web application that specializes in converting JPG images to PNG format with perfect quality retention.
+The application features drag & drop functionality, daily usage limits for anonymous users, animated progress tracking, and optional watermarking capabilities.

 ## System Architecture